Abstract:

 –1 GA

-3. This study confirms that exogenous GA
+3 was sufficient to alleviate stress.
+This study confirmed that exogenous GA